Jane Liebschutz, MD, MPH

 |Institution||Boston Medical Center|

-Her research and educational endeavors have been supported by NIH, the Robert Wood Johnson foundation, the American Cancer Society, Substance Abuse-Mental Health Services Administration, Agency for Healthcare Quality and Research, and the Health Resources Service Administration
+Her research and educational endeavors have been supported by the National Institutes of Health- National Institute on Drug Abuse (NIDA), Health Resources and Services Administration, the Robert Wood Johnson foundation, the American Cancer Society, Substance Abuse and Mental Health Services Administration, and the Agency for Healthcare Quality and Research.

 - chronic pain